OHDSI/sandbox/unitmorph/readme.md

 # Update history

 ## Sep 12,2019
 Initial draft and test on mimic OMOP data.
+Current SQL is not an `UPDATE` statement but a view of the data after join with the `CONV` table.
+It is a view that shows new values.
+The local ETL developer may easy turn the view into UPDATE statement (in the dialect of his/her DBMS).

 # Assumptions